chicagoA3/MILSAT_Vision/docs/sat_full_view.md

    - Radio call sign
    - Grid position at the map
 4. Center to Unit button - `centers satellite view on the selected group or unit`
+5. Hide Symbols button - `hides or shows military symbols`
+6. COM Info - `provides information about FIA radar and GPS status`
+7. Map Control - `it can be used to redefine the satellite view position by left clicking`
+8. View Filter

 ![View Filter](img/sat_view_filter.jpg)
 - Thermal Infrared Sensor (TIRS) thermograph